sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/ansible.md

 ## Features

+The Sensu Ansible Handler plugin supports both Ansible Tower and Ansible AWX implementations of the Ansible Tower API, authenticating using Ansible Tower API tokens.

+- Specify Ansible Tower Job Templates for remediation actions for a check with Sensu annotations.
-**NEED TO COMPLETE** Does the Ansible integration allow users to use environment variables and secrets management to avoid exposing your Ansible API token and other sensitive information?
-Does event-based templating apply for the Ansible integration?
-Are there other features to add here?
+- Use Sensu [environment variables and secrets management][9] to avoid exposing your Ansible Tower host and auth token.
+- Automatically limit Ansible Job to host matching Sensu entity name encoded in Sensu event
 - Optional job template requests: use Sensu check annotations to specify a set of Ansible Tower job template requests to run for matching Sensu event occurrence and severity conditions.
-- [Event-based templating][2]: include observation data from event attributes to add meaningful, actionable context.

 ## Get the plugin